About Betsy Todd, MPH, RN

 An existing emergency services committee made up of ED staff nurses from the hospital’s two campuses set out to explore their options.
 The committee’s first move was to clearly define the practice problem:

-Using PICOT format (Patient population, Intervention of interest, Comparison intervention, Outcome, Time frame), the committee initially formulated the following clinical question: For pediatric patients younger than five years of age (P) […]
+Using PICOT format (Patient population, Intervention of interest, Comparison intervention, Outcome, Time frame), the committee initially formulated the following clinical question: For pediatric patients younger than five years of age (P) who require […]

 2016-11-21T13:02:01-05:00September 10th, 2015|Nursing, Patients|0 Comments